-The first initiative of the Sax Forum is on supporting early and mid-career researchers (EMCRs).
-The initiative will provide EMCRs from our Member organisations with additional opportunities for support and growth in relation to connections with policy and practice as well as public health and health services research.
-The initial focus of this initiative is on the use of cohorts and large datasets.
+The Early- and Mid-Career Researchers (EMCRs) initiative will provide EMCRs from our Member organisations with additional opportunities for support and growth in relation to connections with policy and practice as well as public health and health services research.

-We held an online workshop on 25 March for Sax Forum members to hear about a range of datasets available for analysis and researchers’ access to them.
-The objective of the workshop was to understand the opportunities to improve access and use of cohort data by EMCRs and identify any common interests among participants where further focus might be valuable.
+The objective of this workshop was to understand the opportunities to improve access and use of cohort data by EMCRs and identify any common interests among participants where further focus might be valuable.